Return of the Man from U.N.C.L.E.: Plot

 The criminal international organization T.H.R.U.S.H. steals the bomb H957 and demands $350 million, to be delivered within 72 hours by their former adversary, Napoleon Solo.
 This forces U.N.C.L.E., the United Network Command for Law and Enforcement, to reactivate the two top agents of its Section II, Solo and Illya Kuryakin, both of whom had left its ranks 15 years before and are now pursuing other lines of civilian work—Kuryakin as a fashion designer whose resignation was acrimonious and precipitated by a professional disaster, Solo as a marketer of computers and independent businessman.

-Both men decide to return to duty because of unfinished business—Solo with Sepheran and Kuryakin with Janus; an ex-U.N.C.L.E. agent who Ilya suspects of having betrayed him on a past mission.
+Both men decide to return to duty because of unfinished business—Solo with Justin Sepheran and Kuryakin with Janus; an ex-U.N.C.L.E. agent who Ilya suspects of having betrayed him on a past mission.
 Also complicating things is Andrea Markovich, ostensibly a Russian ballerina wishing to defect—but she has several surprises up her sleeve.

 Equipped in their original fashion, Solo and Kuryakin search for the bomb and attempt to close down permanently what proves to be a splinter T.H.R.U.S.H. group; the original organization had fragmented in 1968 after its failure in "The Seven Wonders of the World Affair" and has yet to regain the power to threaten worldwide law and order that it had possessed up to that time.